 |January 2019||January 2022||$150 million||Not exercised||Not QSBS eligible|

 Casey’s QSBS exemption status for each of their stock grants depends on both Meetly’s gross assets at the time of exercise and how long they’ve held the stock.
-Only the first equity grant qualifies as QSBS right now, but the second grant may qualify after five years.
+Only the first equity grant may qualify as QSBS right now, but the second grant may qualify after five years.

 How to take advantage of QSBS eligibility

-With QSBS information easier to see, the equity owners in your company can have more informed discussions with their tax advisors.
-QSBS-eligible stock owned for five or more years can provide a major tax advantage: no taxes for capital gains—not even long-term capital gains—which can be up to 20% depending on your income.*
+QSBS-eligible stock owned for five or more years can provide a major tax advantage: no taxes for capital gains.* This extends to long-term capital gains taxes, which can be up to 20% depending on your income.

 *The 100 percent exclusion only applies to stock acquired during certain periods in 2010 and thereafter.
 The exclusion for shareholders of stock issued between 1993 and 2010 will see a tax benefit of either 50% or 75%.

 Get expert tax advice and equity education for your team